webandras/static-site-express/README.md

  ````html
  <div id="snipcart" data-config-modal-style="side" data-api-key="YOUR_PUBLIC_TEST_API_KEY" hidden></div>
  ````

+Note: Only hardcode the test api key for development, not for production!
+And never commit it to version control, otherwise you need to invalidate the previous keys and create a new ones.
+This for testing locally.

  [Snipcart](https://snipcart.com/) is more than a simple cart: enjoy a full back-office management dashboard to track abandoned carts, sales, orders, customers and more.
  - It supports card payments via PayPay, Stripe etc.,
  - It generates invoices and sends them to customers after purchase,